 “We’ve been testing this layout for a long time, so some people might see it on a very small number of commercial queries.
 We’ll continue to make tweaks, but this is designed for highly commercial queries where the layout is able to provide more relevant results for people searching and better performance for advertisers.”

 However, according to Moz, there are exceptions to the “highly commercial” queries that are showing ads.
-The team there are reporting some seemingly non-commercial search terms (child abuse being one examples) that are currently showing the new layout.
-You can read more on the link below.
+The team there are reporting some seemingly non-commercial search terms (child abuse being one example) that are currently showing the new layout.
+You can read more at the link below.

 What effects have we seen?